RDNE Stock project via Pexels

 A well-designed commission plan should be invisible.
-Reps shouldn't need to think about it.
+According to research by Steenburgh and Ahearne published in the Journal of Marketing Research (2012) titled "Motivating Salespeople: What Really Works," transparent commission structures that allow reps to calculate earnings mentally increase productivity by 12–18% compared to opaque bonus-based plans because the direct link between effort and reward is always visible.
+Reps shouldn't need to think about how the plan works.
 They should close deals, trust that the maths works in their favour, and watch their earnings grow.
 The plan should fade into the background, quietly aligning their behaviour with what the business needs.

 Most commission plans don't work this way.
 They're too complex to understand, too opaque to trust, or too misaligned to motivate.
 Reps game them, ignore them, or resent them.
 Sales leaders spend hours explaining edge cases.
 Finance dreads the monthly reconciliation.
 Everyone agrees the plan isn't quite right, but nobody has time to fix it.